The IoIC profession map: How to achieve IC success - Oak Engage

 “Oak has also given our colleagues more control.
 They can now personalise their news experience, adapt based on their interactions, follow topics of interest and opt out of communications that are less relevant - this is adding real value.”

-Alan Harris, Director of Internal Communications at NatWest Group
+Director of Internal Communications at NatWest Group

-4. Channel and Community Management
+4. Channel and community management

 Different audiences will need different channels.
 But as mentioned above, the first thing you need to do is plan and create your strategy which will allow you to think about each audience and their needs.
 What do you want each audience to know, feel and do as a result of your internal communications?